-Figure 17: Dockyards in Tsing Y
+Figure 18: Dockyards in Tsing Y

-Figure 19: Shipyards in Tsing Yi Traditional industry Traditional flatted factories are aggregated in Tsuen Wan East Industrial Area in Tsuen Wan, along Tai Lin Pai Road and Tsuen Wan Road in Kwai Chung (Figure 20).
+Figure 19: Shipyards in Tsing Yi Traditional industry

+Traditional flatted factories are aggregated in Tsuen Wan East Industrial Area, Central Kwai Chung Industrial Area (Figure 20) and Southwest Kwai Chung Industrial Area.
 With the change in economic structure in 1980s, there was a drastic change in land use from industrial to a mix of industrial/business use in 1990s.